ctrlaltdeleon/infinitygauntlet/career/interviews/lytx/README.md

 ## Round 1 (Phone Interview)

-- 15 minutes.
+- 15 minutes with Recruiter.
-- Behavioral questions, company culture, reason for applying.
+- Behavioral and cultural.
+- "Why did you apply here?"

-## Round 2 (Coding Challenge)
+## Round 2 (Online)

-- 1 hour.
+- 1 hour with no person.
-- 2 easy, 1 hard. (respectively)
+- 2 easy, 1 hard.
+(Respectively.)
 - **Verify Items.**
   - Given four different arrays, determine the differences between two arrays to the other two arrays and increment a counter based on criteria.
 - **HackLand Election.**